elliesmith135/E02a-Control-Structures/README.md

 Edit README.md to answer the following questions:

 - Open main01.py.
 Before running it, what do you expect this program to do?
-- I expect the program to type "Greetings!" and then ask "What is my favorite color?"
+- I expect the program to type "Greetings!" and then proceed to ask "What is my favorite color?"
   - Now right click on the main1.py window and select “Run Python File in Terminal”.
 Click in the bottom panel, and answer the question.
 Describe what happened.
   I was greeted and then the program asked my what my favorite color is.
   - What do you think the program did with what you typed in answer to the question?